A written routine can make all the difference.

-As the year progressed, I found that the boys had memorized their schedules, and so had I. We rarely had to refer to them, because the schedules had now become routine.
+As the year progressed, I found that the boys had memorized their schedules, and so had I. The schedules had become routine.
+We rarely had to refer to them because the schedules had now become routine.
 For us, having a written schedule for each child is a necessary step in making a routine function effortlessly.
 As you look at how to make your school day run more smoothly, try writing down a schedule and giving it to your child.
-See if it makes a difference for you too!!
+See if it makes a difference and establishes a routine for you too!!

 P.S.
 Would you like to see other homeschool families who have made schedules that have become routine?
 Click here for our “Let’s Share Our Schedules” thread, which has had over 200,000 views!